chrislovecnm/chrislovecnm.com/_posts/2017-11-11-choosing-a-cni-provider.md

 Brandon Phillips' views on flannel.

 Flannel is a simple and easy way to configure a layer3 network fabric designed for Kubernetes.
-No external database (uses kubernetes API), simple performant works anywhere VXLAN default, can be layered with Calico policy engine (Canal).
+No external database (uses Kubernetes API), simple performant works anywhere VXLAN default, can be layered with Calico policy engine (Canal).
 Oh, and lots of users.